 Speaking of September 23rd

-The discovery of Neptune’s existence fits right in beneath the domain which that planet rules over astrologically, namely confusion, but your undaunted astrologer discovered that just like that planet’s surface, diamond-like gems of astrological clarity were a mere hair’s length’s distance if one was willing to investigate what lay just underneath the atmosphere of hazy misconception.
+The discovery of Neptune’s existence fits right in beneath the domain which that planet rules over astrologically, namely confusion, but your undaunted astrologer discovered that just like that planet’s surface, diamond-like gems of astrological clarity were a mere hair’s length away if one was willing to investigate what lay just underneath the atmosphere of hazy misconception.

 This journey of Neptunian discovery began two centuries prior to the observational discovery of our chaotic planet in question.
 If conditions had been slightly different, Neptune would have been discovered in the early 17th century by the man whom we attribute modern science to – Galileo.
 One of the main reasons why Neptune was both overlooked as well as drew negative reactions from those within the scientific community prior to its discovery was the belief that a heavenly body of significance would never be found among fixed stars.

-If we take the thread of each key player’s astrological sign’s quality, and follow it through the labrynth of confusion through the centuries, we come to a full circle completion at the time of Neptune’s shocking discovery in 1846.
+If we take the thread of each key player’s astrological sign’s quality, and follow it through the labrynth of confusion through the centuries, we come to a full circle completion at the time of Neptune’s shocking discovery in September of 1846.

 Galileo begins the debated trek.
 He was born under the fixed sign of Aquarius and correctly finds Neptune, but confuses it as a “fixed” star.

 The quality of fixed continues as the force of inhibition behind the discovery of Neptune when the Astronomer Royal, Sir George Airy, born beneath the polar opposite fixed sign of Galileo’s, Leo, ignores John Couch Adams’ initial mathematical hypothesis, assuming it wouldn’t amount to much given the held consensus that no other planets existed beyond the orbit of Uranus.

 The quality of fixed tends to hold on longest to anything pre-established.
-The astrological quality which Neptune’s fluid essence could only be housed under is that associated most with multi-dimensional change, Mutable.
+The astrological quality which Neptune’s fluid essence could only be categorized beneath is the one associated most with multi-dimensional change, Mutable.

 With the exception of one, the key players behind the discovery of Neptune were all born under Mutable signs – beginning with Gemini John Couch Adams, then Sagittarian James Challis and ending with Gemini Johann Galle, to Neptune’s initial source, Piscean Urbain Le Verrier.